 This section will also ask: "Are you a foster youth or were you at any time in the foster care system?"
-Answer YES to this question, even if you were only in foster care for one day.
+If eligible (including for CTH NSP youth), answer YES to this question, even if you were only in foster care for one day.

 Answering YES may give you access to more support to help you in college.